-Why are so many American children learning so much misinformation about climate change?
+Why are so many American children learning misinformation about climate change?

-Investigative reporter Katie Worth reviewed scores of textbooks, built a 50-state database, and traveled to a dozen communities to talk to children and teachers about what is being taught, and found a red-blue divide in climate education.
-More than one-third of young adults believe that climate change is not man-made, and science teachers who teach global warming are being contradicted by history teachers who tell children not to worry about it.
-Who has tried to influence what children learn, and how successful have they been?
-Worth connects the dots to find out how oil corporations, state legislatures, school boards, and textbook publishers sow uncertainty, confusion, and distrust about climate science.
-A thoroughly researched, eye-opening look at how some states do not want children to learn the facts about climate change.
+Investigative reporter Katie Worth reviewed scores of textbooks, built a 50-state database, and traveled to a dozen communities to talk to children and teachers about what is being taught about climate change in America’s public schools.
+She found a red-blue divide in climate education.
+More than one-third of young adults believe that climate change is not man-made, and no wonder—that’s what they are taught in school.